WHO says COVID boosters needed, reversing previous call | Health

 WHO says COVID boosters needed, reversing previous call

-An expert group convened by the World Health Organisation said Tuesday it strongly supports urgent and broad access to booster doses, in a reversal of the U.N. agencys previous insistence that boosters werent necessary and contributed to vaccine inequity.In a statement, WHO said its expert group concluded that immunisation with authorised COVID-19 vaccines provide high levels of protection against severe disease and death amid the global circulation of the hugely contagious omicron variant.
+An expert group convened by the World Health Organisation said Tuesday it strongly supports urgent and broad access to booster doses of COVID-19 vaccine amid the global spread of omicron, capping a reversal of the U.N. agencys repeated insistence last year that boosters werent necessary for healthy people and contributed to vaccine inequity.In a statement, WHO said its expert group concluded that immunization with authorized COVID-19 vaccines provide high levels of protection against severe disease and death amid the continuing spread of the hugely contagious omicron variant.

 - Country: